Andrew Matjila

 Andrew Matjila (born 1932) is a Namibian politician.
-A member of the Democratic Turnhalle Alliance, Matjila took part in the Transitional Government of National Unity from 1985 to 1989.
+A member of the Democratic Turnhalle Alliance, Matjila took part in the Transitional Government of National Unity from 1985 to 1989 where he served as Minister of Education and Central Personnel.
 Matjila also was a member of the Constituent Assembly of Namibia and the 1st National Assembly of Namibia with the DTA.